tuantranquang0607/Pacman/README.md

 # Pacman-Project

-I made the game usning Dijkstra algorithm, HTML, CSS, and JS based on a toturial on YouTube.
+I made the game using the Dijkstra algorithm, HTML, CSS, and JS based on a tutorial on YouTube.

 Live Demo: https://tuantranquang0607.github.io/Pacman-Project/<br>
 Source: https://youtu.be/GXlckaGr0Eo?si=sDRkd0VmS34F9A-z <br>